FaraC-scripts/Toolbox/README.md

 >
 > [Resume the story.
 Address _the protagonist_ in second-person.
 Continue writing in present tense.]

-The above example uses the __Snapshot__ tool as an example.
-The line "A snapshot of the scene as a whole" will differ from tool to tool.
-The _output text_ is whatever the bulk of what the AI outputs; in this case it would be a description of what the scene looks like.
+"A snapshot of the scene as a whole" will differ from tool to tool.
+The _output text_ is whatever the bulk of what the AI outputs.

 If you have a story card or prompt card with _Character (Protagonist)_ in the title, their name will be used instead of the more generic _the protagonist_.
-The perspective and tense requested will check for a __Style__ prompt card, and use the perspective and tense listed there.
-If there isn't a Style card, it will default to a request to continue with the previous perspective and tense.
+The perspective and tense requested will pull from your __Style__ prompt card or default to generics.

 For a brief overview of each tool command and what it does, enter "/list" inside of a Toolbox scenario.
 For a more detailed look at tools, go to the __Tool List__ below.